doseyg/event_railway/wef/WEF Setup notes.md

-On the Windows Event Collector Server winrm qc wecutil qc
+# On the Windows Event Collector Server
+- winrm qc
+- wecutil qc

+## Configure an event subscriptiuon channel
+Open eventvwr, right click on Forwarded Events, Go to properties, Click the Subscriptions tab at the top
+- Click Create
+- Choose Source computer initiated, and type Domain Computers -- optionally also choose Domain Controllers, which by default are not included in Domain Computers
+- Click Select Events, and then By Log
+-- Choose Windows Events
+-- Choose Windows Powershell by expanding Application and Services Logs

 In GPO
 This goes in Computer>Policies>Admin Templates>Windows Components>Event Forwarding